expo/expo/packages/expo-module-scripts/README.md

 > 💡 You technically don't need to define the types file if it's named the same as the `main` file but Expo modules always define it (which is what TypeScript recommends).

-### 🔗 NPM Linking
+### 🔗 npm Linking

-Make your package accessible to NPM users by adding the following fields:
+Make your package accessible to npm users by adding the following fields:

 Expo modules use the long form object when possible to better accommodate monorepos and hyperlinks: